nextbreakpoint/flink-k8s-toolbox/README.md

       operator:
         # savepointMode can be Automatic or Manual.
 Default value is Manual
         savepointMode: Automatic
         # savepointInterval in seconds.
 Required when savepointMode is Automatic
         savepointInterval: 60
         # savepointTargetPath can be any valid Hadoop filesystem
         savepointTargetPath: file:///var/tmp/test
         # jobRestartPolicy can be OnFailure or Never.
 Default value is Never
-        jobRestartPolicy: OnFailure
+        jobRestartPolicy: Always
     EOF

 Create a FlinkCluster resource with command:

     kubectl create -n flink -f test.yaml

 Please note that you can use any image of Flink as far as the image implements the standard commands for running JobManager and TaskManager.

 ### Delete a Flink cluster